singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

                   makeChange(100 using 3 quarters) +
                   makeChange(100 using 4 quarters)
 ```
 Inspecting this further, we can see that some of these problems reduce.
-For example, makeChange(100 using 1  quarter) will equalmakeChange(75 using 0  quarters).
+For example, makeChange(100 using 1  quarter) will equal makeChange(75 using 0  quarters).
 This is because, if we must use exactly one quarter to make change for 100 cents, then our only remaining choices involve making change for the remaining 75 cents.

-We can apply the same logic tomakeChange(100 using  2  quarters), makeChange(100  using 3  quarters) andmakeChange(100 using  4  quarters).
+We can apply the same logic to makeChange(100 using  2  quarters), makeChange(100  using 3  quarters) and makeChange(100 using  4  quarters).
 We have thus reduced the above statement to the following.
 ```
 makeChange(100) = makeChange(100 using 0 quarters) +
                   makeChange(75 using 0 quarters) +